osrf/mbari_wec/docs/docs/Tutorials/ROS2/PythonLinearDamperExample.md

     └── test_pep257.py
 ```

 with the files modified from the previous tutorial.
-If haven't already, follow the steps in the above mentioned link to create a package for this tutorial named
+If you haven't already, follow the steps in
+the above mentioned link to create a package for this tutorial named `mbari_wec_linear_damper_py`.
-`mbari_wec_linear_damper_py`.

 ---

 ## Linear Damper ControlPolicy

-In this tutorial you will implement a simple linear damper controller for the piston in the WEC
-Power-Take-Off (PTO).
-Given motor RPM, it outputs desired motor winding current (interpolated from
-RPM->Torque lookup table) to generate a torque to resist piston velocity with a damping force.
-Configurable gains (scale/retract factor) are applied before output.
-In the end, you will have a
-working linear damper controller that is very close to the controller running on both the physical
-and simulated buoy.

-A full example starting from the template may be found
+A complete example starting from the template may be found
 [here](https://github.com/mbari-org/mbari_wec_template_py/tree/linear_damper_example).
 Line numbers
-in this tutorial corresponds to the lines in relevant files in the full example.
+in this tutorial correspond to the lines in relevant files in the full example.

 ### Parameters